Definition of Hazard Identification

 While aviation SMS commonly focuses on hazard identification, aviation service providers should not neglect to also pursue and evaluate opportunities using the same risk management processes.
-Healthy risk management attitudes focus not always on avoiding operational risk, but also economic risk based on identified opportunities that present themselves.
+Healthy risk management attitudes focus not always on avoiding operational risk, but also on economic risk based on identified opportunities that present themselves.

 A healthy safety culture with engaged employees will have considerably more SMS participation.
 Employees will see the advantages of constantly improving operations.
 These are the kinds of employees that I like working on my team.
 Not only will they report when something doesn't look "right" or "proper," but also communicate potential opportunities that may not be obvious to management.
 Your SMS will mature into an integrated SMS and QMS.